gmichnikov/untrippd/docs/README.md

 - [ ] Reviews (of places), with optional boolean tags of food, attraction, and noteworthy
 - [ ] Follows (of other users, and of places)
 - [ ] Feed (all reviews, with checkboxes for followed users/places/food/attraction/noteworthy only), with infinite scroll or pagination
-- [ ] Collections/Guidebooks
+- [ ] Collections/Guidebooks/Trips
-- [ ] Basic User profiles (all of their reviews, followers/following, list of places)
+- [ ] Basic User profiles (all of their reviews, followers/following, list of places, trips)
 - [ ] Production README
 - [ ] Bonus: Users can mark places as visited/unvisited and use this as an additional filter (also compare visited placed with friends/followed users).
 - [ ] Bonus: Feed pulls in external information (e.g. NYT's 36 hours in ___, Zagat, Michelin)